Imperal Docs

 What happens when a user refunds a top-up

-Saga compensation flow (TopUpWorkflow): if Stripe captures funds but Imperal can't credit the wallet (e.g. Redis outage), the workflow auto-refunds Stripe.
-Your earnings rows that consumed those tokens are NOT clawed back — they were earned legitimately for actions actually performed; the user just lost the top-up that hadn't been spent yet.
+Top-up refund flow: if Stripe captures funds but Imperal can't credit the wallet (e.g. a transient platform outage), the platform auto-refunds Stripe.
+Your earnings that consumed those credits are NOT clawed back — they were earned legitimately for actions actually performed; the user just lost the top-up that hadn't been spent yet.

-For Stripe disputes / chargebacks (user disputes after spending), admin intervenes manually — developer_earnings may be adjusted with admin_note.
+For Stripe disputes / chargebacks (user disputes after spending), admin intervenes manually — your earnings may be adjusted with an admin note.
 Rare but documented.

 On this page